 The trivia question is announced at the beginning of each shift.
 Then, after the call center stats are tallied for the day, the agent with the top metrics gets to guess.
 If they don’t guess right, the person with the second-best metrics gets a chance.

 The first person to guess correctly gets their choice of several call center incentives.
 If no one guesses, the first person to bring in the answer the next day gets the prize.

-You can even go as far as create Call Center Walk of Fame.
-This could simply be a wall display with a star for each week’s winner.
+You can even go as far as creating a call center Walk of Fame.
+This could be a wall display with a star for each week’s winner.